PropelAuth/terraform-provider-propelauth/docs/resources/fe_integration.md

 page_title: "propelauth_fe_integration Resource - propelauth"
 subcategory: ""
 description: |-
   Front-end Integration.
-This is for configuring the front-end integration for one of your poject's environments.
+This is for configuring the front-end integration for one of your project's environments.
 ---

 # propelauth_fe_integration (Resource)

 Front-end Integration.
-This is for configuring the front-end integration for one of your poject's environments.
+This is for configuring the front-end integration for one of your project's environments.

 ## Example Usage